Govindgiri: Social and religious positions

-Govindgiri engaged himself in "improving the moral character, habits, and religious practices" of the tribals.
+Govindgiri Banjara engaged himself in "improving the moral character, habits, and religious practices" of the tribals.
 He organized the sampa sabha (Hindi: सम्प सभा) with the intent of serving the tribal people.
 Govindgiri preached monotheism, observance of temperance, forsaking crimes, following agriculture, giving up beliefs in superstition, etc. He called upon tribals to adopt the more of the upper castes and "to behave like sahukars" (moneylenders).
 Drawing on the ritual practices of the Shaivite sect Dashanami Panth, Govindgiri encouraged his followers to tend a dhuni (fire pit) and hoist a nishan (flag) outside their houses.

-On the matter of women's rights, Govindgiri critiqued upper-caste treatment of women and argued that tribal practices were much better for women.
+On the matter of women's rights, Govindguru Banjara critiqued upper-caste treatment of women and argued that tribal practices were better for women.
 He declared Rajputs and Brahmins inferior in this respect because they degraded women, citing the Rajput custom of female infanticide and the Rajput and Brahmin prohibition against widow remarriage.

 Political positions

-Govindgiri's teachings were originally aimed at social and religious reform but he gradually "developed a strong critique of hierarchy and exploitation" of the tribals by ruling classes.
+Govindguru Banjara teachings were originally aimed at social and religious reform but he gradually "developed a strong critique of hierarchy and exploitation" of the tribals by ruling classes.
 He advised the tribals that their destitution was caused by princely rulers and jagirdars.
-Govindgiri preached that Bhils were the rightful owners of the land and they also the right to rule over it.
+Govindguru preached that Bhils, Banjara were the rightful owners of the land and they also the right to rule over it.
 He envisioned the establishment of a Bhil Raj (Bhil state) in the hills of Sunth and Banswara states, restoring a Bhil kingdom that existed eight hundred years back.

 Support and opposition

-Within a short time, Govindgiri garnered a large following among the tribals in the states of Sunth, Banswara, Dungarpur and the British districts of Panch Mahals.
+Within a short time, Govindguru Banjara garnered a large following among the tribals in the states of Sunth, Banswara, Dungarpur and the British districts of Panch Mahals.
 He faced active opposition from the rulers of the states in which he preached.
-Reasons cited for the opposition include decreased revenues from liquor sales (because of Govindgiri forbidding liquor to his disciples) and the subversion of the ruler's authority because of Govindgiri's growing influence.
+Reasons cited for the opposition include decreased revenues from liquor sales (because of Govindguru forbidding liquor to his disciples) and the subversion of the ruler's authority because of Govindguru growing influence.